primer/view_components/docs/content/statuses.md

 - The component does not use any deprecated `view_component` framework features, such as Slots v1.
 - Documentation and storybook stories are complete.
-- The API is expected to be stable.
+- The API is expected to be stable and the component is used in dotcom at least 3 times.